 The most simple way to find out if your workplace culture is right for your employees is to ask them!
-Use a confidential survey, such as Perkbox Insights, to ask your employees what they think about how your business operates.
+Use a confidential survey tool to ask your employees what they think about how your business operates.
 As this is a confidential platform, your employees will feel free to be honest about anything that they would like to see improved.

 Not only can this help you to make changes to anything in the business that may be affecting performance, you can also show your employees that you value them by making changes based on their suggestions.
 This helps to make your people feel valued but also improve engagement levels.

 5. Prioritise learning and development

 Often, poor performance can be attributed to a skill or knowledge gap.
 By creating a focus on learning and development, employees are reminded of best practice, not to mention gaining new skills while taking valuable steps along their career path.

 Work with employees to create individual L&D plans as, when you give employees a say in how and what they learn, they stay engaged and it helps to bring extra motivation.

 To help drive performance improvement, an employee needs to know what’s being measured.
 This way they can monitor their own performance and, in turn, work to improve this.
 If goals aren’t measurable, employees are left guessing about whether they’re improving and they might feel that their results are subjective to their manager’s opinions.

 Secondly, goals must also be realistic.
 Of course, you want to aim big, but anything that feels too unachievable could overwhelm employees and add to burnout.
 On the other hand, goals that are too easy will not provide any motivation.
 Be sure to find the right balance right.